-Property Valuations for Estate Settlement by P.M.
+Appraisals for Estate Settlement by P.M.
 Appraisals, Inc.

-Settling an estate commonly requires an appraisal to suggest fair market value for the house involved.
-We understand that when you lose a loved one, ordering an appraisal report is the furthest thought from your mind.
-So, it's possible the date an appraisal is ordered will differ the date of death.
-P.M.
-Appraisals, Inc. assures that our staff are familiar with the procedures and requirements needed by the IRS and NY revenue agencies to supply a retroactive appraisal with an effective date and fair market value estimate matching the date your loved one passed away.
-The ethics provision stated within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our company to confidentiality, providing the highest degree of discretion for you.
+Usually, settling an estate necessitates an detailed appraisal report to establish fair market value for the property to the satisfaction of the parties involved.
+It's understandable that ordering an appraisal is the farthest thought from your mind.
+So, we understand that the date an appraisal is ordered will deviate the date of death.
+Our professional staff is comfortable with the procedures and requirements obligatory to perform a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
+The ethical obligations explained within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us to confidentiality, ensuring the strongest degree of discretion for all parties involved.

 Often, people do not fully understand the necessity in having a comprehensive appraisal report produced in support of the numbers displayed in general documents filed with revenue authorities.

 One of the most necessary requirements in a report is an appraiser-supported opinion of value in a comprehensive explanation as to how the appraiser came to his conclusion.
 In having a report backed by P.M.
 Appraisals, Inc.'s expert appraisers, you will have the knowledge that the numbers shown in the appraisal report will definitely demonstrate to the NY agencies that the numbers used are accurate and substantiated.